dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ## Why manage DEV posts in a Git repo?

-- You can use your own text editor, with your own shortcuts and plugins.
+I like writing code in [VS Code](https://code.visualstudio.com/), with all its keyboard shortcuts, plugins, and other goodies I've added to make it my own.
+So when I write Markdown in the DEV editor, I miss my local setup.
+That's the primary reason I set this up: **I get to write articles in my own editor, with my own shortcuts and tools**.

+But storing your articles in a Github repo carries other benefits:

-- Every change you make to an article is tracked in a Git repo.
-You can see diffs between versions, and revert changes at any time.
+- Every change you make to an article is tracked in Git.
+You can compare the changes you made between versions, or revert to an older version if you need.
+If you make your repo public, anyone can open a pull request to fix typos, broken links, and more.
-- You can run [Git hooks](https://git-scm.com/book/fa/v2/Customizing-Git-Git-Hooks), for example: you can run a script to validate your Markdown or spell check it before your change gets commited your repo
+- You can run [Git hooks](https://git-scm.com/book/fa/v2/Customizing-Git-Git-Hooks) or [Github Actions](https://help.github.com/en/actions) to automate basic tasks: for example, you could run a script to validate your Markdown or spell check it before your change gets commited your repo.
-- There are so many other automations you can run on `git push`.
+- You can trigger other, more complex automations on every `git push`.
 For example, once you publish your article to DEV, you could automatically post its link to Twitter.

 ## How to set this up